yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

 ---
 ## Description
-It's a sample IP location finding the website and that the website fetched the data from ipstack website.
+It's a sample IP location finding website and that the website fetched the data from ipstack website.
 Aso, I have containerized this website and also, I included Nginx and Redis containers.
 Redis act as a cache and Nginx act as a load balancer server because we are using three ipstack containers for efficient working.
 Also, you can easily set up these containers into your environment because I wrote the above details as a docker-compose.
 Furthermore, the website is created using python and it's just a demonstration.

 ----
 ## Feature